Interview: Hamilton Dias de Souza

 - What is the importance of promoting competitive ethics for the development of the country?

-Ethics has to do with limits to human action and with identifying, in a set of possible choices, those that are socially acceptable.
-Competitive ethics, therefore, involves make distinctions between what is good (acceptable) and what is not, within the scope of economic activity and the relationship that the State maintains with economic agents.
+Hamilton Dias de Souza – Ethics has to do with the limits for human action and with the identification, in a set of possible choices, of those that are socially acceptable.
+THE competitive ethics, therefore, involves make distinctions between what is good (acceptable) and what is not, within the scope of economic activity and the relationship that the State maintains with economic agents.
 In this sense, it is of fundamental importance in structuring development, maintaining a healthy economy and making choices judicious economics, in favor of society.

 - How do you see ETCO's contribution to improving the business environment in these almost 20 years of operation?